MA Deaf Education (Teacher of the Deaf Qualification) (Distance learning)

 - Deafness and Development 30 credits

-- The Context of Deaf Education 30 credits
+- Policy and Practice in Deaf Education 30 credits

-- Dissertation in Deaf Education (not required for PGDip) 60 credits
+- Dissertation in Deaf Education (required for Masters level awards) 60 credits

 Learning and teaching

 Each core module comprises a study day or a short residential in Leeds, followed by twelve online taught sessions, two online tutorials and a regional tutorial.
 Bespoke online meetings, phone, email and Skype support is also available from tutors.

 We expect you to commit the equivalent of a study day per week to this programme -- to be negotiated with your employer at the application stage.
 Some practical requirements of the programme are difficult to fulfil without this allocated time.
 We also ask you to identify someone in your school or service who will act as a mentor for you throughout the training.

 We assess the four core modules and dissertation through written assignments.
 The Professional Skills Portfolio is practically assessed and includes a minimum of a four-week supervised teaching placement.